3 words to use (and mean) this year

 I would like us to think deeply about three commonplace words: PLEASE, SORRY and THANKS.
 No, don’t turn away thinking this is another vapid feel-good Christmas message.
 Those words may seem banal, but they reflect some truths about human society that we seem to all be in danger of forgetting.

 Let’s start with PLEASE.
-Life, and its enjoyments and accomplishments, are not an automatic entitlement.
+The enjoyments and accomplishments of life are not an automatic entitlement.
 No matter how princely your standing, a good life must be requested and worked for, not grabbed with impunity.
 This applies to many, many things: votes, pay-rises, promotions, favours, kindnesses.
 You have no hold on any other living person that compels them to give you what you want without question.

 You are just one of the seven billion, no more and no less.
 So have the humility to ask for things, not expect them to be given to you.
 It doesn’t matter if the person before you is your subordinate, your friend or your kith and kin.
 Ask, don’t demand.